frjo/hugo-theme-zen/README.md

 ## Math typesetting with Katex

 Download the latest release from <https://github.com/KaTeX/KaTeX/releases>.
-Unpack and place the resulting "katex" directory in the root `assets/vendor` directory.
+Unpack and place the resulting "katex" directory in the root `static` directory.

-The resulting path should be `assets/vendor/katex`.
-Then set the `math` param to true and write some math to be typeset.
+The resulting path should be `static/katex`.
+Then set the `math` param to "true" and write some math to be typeset.

 ## Getting help